-Our mission is to educate students to meet the challenges of the 21st century information age, to conduct leading-edge research that integrates people, information and technology, and to perform service to address global problems and challenges.
+Our mission is to educate students who can meet the challenges of the 21st century information age; conduct leading-edge research integrating people, information and technology; and carry out service activities that address global problems and challenges.

-From inception, the college has focused on understanding the interplay of information, technology and humans.
-We believe four major trends will create both educational and research opportunities: 1) The Internet of things; 2) Mobile computing and sensing; 3) Big Data—the explosion of online heterogeneous data; and 4) New forms of risk—cyber insecurity and information privacy.
-Research opportunities include the blending of human and computer-based cognition, fusion of sensor data with human observations, big data informatics and analytics, and modeling the interplay among the physical, cyber and human landscapes.
-Interdisciplinary research will drive major advances in areas such as medicine, energy, environmental monitoring and crisis management, but will require transcending academic boundaries, linking lab-based data with online global datasets that are complex, multimodal and evolving.
-Meeting these challenges will require leveraging expertise of practicing professionals and citizen scientists.
+From its inception, IST has focused on leveraging the interplay of information, technology and humans.
+In the next five years, four major trends will drive the College’s progress in education, research and outreach: 1) The Internet of things; 2) Mobile computing and sensing; 3) Big data—the explosion of digital heterogeneous data; and 4) New forms of risk involving cyber insecurity and information privacy.
+Research opportunities include the blending of human and computer-based cognition; fusion of sensor data with human observations; big data search and retrieval, aggregation and analytics, and modeling the interplay among the physical, cyber and human landscapes.
+The resulting interdisciplinary research will drive major advances in areas such as medicine, energy, environmental monitoring and crisis management, but will require transcending academic boundaries and the linking of lab-based data with online global datasets that are complex, multimodal and evolving.
+Meeting these challenges will require the complementary expertise and efforts of researchers, practicing professionals and citizen scientists.
 IST’s education and outreach programs will prepare individuals within each of these population segments.